-MUSIC Appreciation DE 1 credit: 11th, 12th Prerequisite: You must meet the APSU Dual Enrollment admissions criteria (3.0 HS GPA or 21 ACT Composite).
+DE Intro to Music: 1 credit:11th, 12th.....G05H54 Prerequisite: You must meet the APSU Dual Enrollment admissions criteria (3.0 HS GPA or 21 ACT Composite).

 Music Appreciation introduces students to the discipline of music through listening, discussion, lectures, and analysis.
 The course traces the historical development of music with an emphasis on Western art music.